metno/pyaerocom/README.rst

 Requirements
 ============

 We recommend using `Anaconda <https://www.continuum.io/downloads>`_ as package manager.

-.. note:: This list may be incomplete
+The following packages are required for the installation of pyaerocom.

 - iris >= 2.0.0
 - xarray >= 0.10.8